gunjanthesystem/ActivRec/ReadMe.md

 #### Datasets
 The Gowalla and Geolife datasets used are publicly available, while the lifelog dataset is available on request.
+-Gowalla dataset source:
+-Geolife dataset source:

-The datasets (user activity data) used in the experiments are available in csv format in *./ActivRec/dataToRead/*, and in *./BaselinesInPython/datasets/* for the baselines implemented in Python.
+The processed Gowalla and Geolife datasets (user activity data) used in the experiments are available in csv format in *./ActivRec/dataToRead/*, and in *./BaselinesInPython/datasets/* for the baselines implemented in Python.

 #### Execution: